tud-hri/joan/docs/contributing-guidelines.md

 #### Pull-requests

-Once you think your contribution is ready to be added to JOAN, please submit a pull-request.
+Once you think your contribution is ready to be added to JOAN, please submit a pull request.

 Try to be as descriptive as possible when filling the pull-request description.
 Adding images and gifs may help people to understand your changes or new features.